FreakC-Foundation/FreakC/README.md

 </div>

 ## What is FreakC ?
-FreakC is an transpiled esoteric programming language that... has nothing to do with the C programming language.
+FreakC is a transpiled esoteric scripting programming language that... has nothing to do with the C programming language.
 This programming language's syntax is dirty and funny, but it can actually make many decent programs.
+The language is very similar to Batch, and it is also transpiled to Batch.

 ## What is in the devkit ?
 <li>A FreakC compiler</li>